FROM SARRIA TO SANTIAGO 5 STAGES (110 km)

 Accommodation in private shelters

 The perfect choice if you are travelling alone, have a small budget or feel like experiencing the Camino 100%.
 The hostels are the perfect accommodation to meet other pilgrims.
 They have mixed rooms organized in bunk beds, bathrooms separated by sexes, equipped kitchens, laundry and common areas where you can relax and rest.
+It is the most authentic option to do the French Way from Sarria.

 ** Real images of the accommodations we work with